EquivAct: SIM(3)-Equivariant Visuomotor Policies beyond Rigid Object Manipulation: Abstract

 \section{Abstract}

-If a robot masters folding a kitchen towel, we would also expect it to master folding a beach towel.
-However, existing works for policy learning that rely on data set augmentations are still limited in achieving this level of generalization.
+If a robot masters folding a kitchen towel, we would expect it to master folding a large beach towel.
+However, existing policy learning methods that rely on data augmentation still don't guarantee such generalization.
 Our insight is to add equivariance to both the visual object representation and policy architecture.
 We propose \textit{EquivAct} which utilizes SIM(3)-equivariant network structures that guarantee generalization across all possible object translations, 3D rotations, and scales by construction.
-Training of EquivAct is done in two phases.
+EquivAct is trained in two phases.
 We first pre-train a SIM(3)-equivariant visual representation on simulated scene point clouds.
-Then, we learn a SIM(3)-equivariant visuomotor policy on top of the pre-trained visual representation using a small amount of source task demonstrations.
-We demonstrate that after training, the learned policy directly transfers to objects that substantially differ in scale, position and orientation from the source demonstrations.
-In simulation, we evaluate our method in three manipulation tasks involving deformable and articulated objects thereby going beyond the typical rigid object manipulation tasks that prior works considered.
-We show that our method outperforms prior works that do not use equivariant architectures or do not use our contrastive pre-training procedure.
-We also show quantitative and qualitative experiments on three real robot tasks, where the robot watches twenty demonstrations of a tabletop task and transfers zero-shot to a mobile manipulation task in a much larger setup.
-Project website: \url{https://equivact.github.io}
+Then, we learn a SIM(3)-equivariant visuomotor policy using a small amount of source task demonstrations.
+We show that the learned policy directly transfers to objects that substantially differ from demonstrations in scale, position, and orientation.
+We evaluate our method in three manipulation tasks involving deformable and articulated objects, going beyond typical rigid object manipulation tasks considered in prior work.
+We conduct experiments both in simulation and in reality.
+For real robot experiments, our method uses 20 human demonstrations of a tabletop task and transfers zero-shot to a mobile manipulation task in a much larger setup.
+Experiments confirm that our contrastive pre-training procedure and equivariant architecture offer significant improvements over prior work.
+Project website: \href{https://equivact.github.io}{\texttt{equivact.github.io}}